David Bakhtiari: College career

-Bakhtiari decided to play for the University of Colorado, and majored in Communications while playing for the Colorado Buffaloes football team from 2009 to 2012.
+Bakhtiari decided to play for the University of Colorado, majoring in communications while playing for the Colorado Buffaloes football team from 2009 to 2012.
 He redshirted as a true freshman in 2009.

 During his first year on the field for the Buffaloes, he played in all twelve games, starting eleven.
 The one game he did not start was against Texas Tech, but he still was on the field for 24 snaps.
 He played the third-most snaps on the offense behind future New England Patriots and New York Giants offensive tackle Nate Solder and future Denver Broncos guard Ryan Miller with 796.
-Bakhtiari had 59 knockdown blocks which was fourth on the team, his highest number coming against Iowa State.
+Bakhtiari had 59 knockdown blocks, which was fourth on the team, his highest number coming against Iowa State.
 He allowed one quarterback sack and seven pressures and was flagged for six penalties.
-During the game against Kansas that year he recovered an offensive fumble and returned it seven yards.
+During the game against Kansas that year, he recovered an offensive fumble and returned it seven yards.
 For his efforts, he was named as an honorable mention for Freshman All-American honors by collegefootballnews.com.
 He was also a member of the All-Big 12-second-team for Academics.

-Bakhtiari began his redshirt sophomore campaign by suffering a severe injury to his knee in the season opener against Hawai’i on the seventh play of the game.
+Bakhtiari's redshirt sophomore campaign began with a severe injury to his knee in the season opener against Hawai’i on the seventh play of the game.
 He missed the next two games against California and LSU.
-Regardless, he still started the remaining games (11 total).
+Nonetheless, he still started the remaining games (11 total).
 He allowed two sacks on the year and was flagged once the entire season.
-At the end of the year, he was named as a member to the All-Pac-12-second-team by the league's coaches and Phil Steele.
+At the end of the year, he was named as a member to the All-Pac-12 Conference second-team by the league's coaches and Phil Steele.

 Before his final season started, Bakhtiari was named to the preseason first-team All-Pac-12 squad.
 He started eleven games at left tackle, missing the game against Oregon with a knee sprain after attempting to play in the pre-game.
 He totaled 41 pancake blocks, and allowed 2.5 quarterback sacks and one pressure.
-His efforts gained him a spot on the watchlist for the Outland Trophy, and the Rotary Lombardi Award.
+His efforts gained him a spot on the watchlists for the Outland Trophy and the Rotary Lombardi Award.
 Additionally, he earned second-team honors by the league coaches for the second year in a row.

-On January 8, 2013, Bakhtiari announced that he had opted to forgo his senior season at Colorado and declare for the 2013 NFL Draft.
+On January 8, 2013, Bakhtiari announced his decision to forgo his senior season at Colorado and declare for the 2013 NFL draft.
 He added that his declaration for the draft had nothing to do with Colorado's 1–11 season the year before and subsequent firing of head coach Jon Embree.
-Mike Macintyre, the new head coach of Colorado, said that the team would have loved to have him but would fully support him in his endeavors.
+Mike MacIntyre, the new head coach of Colorado, said that the team would have loved to have him but would fully support him in his endeavors.